qurator-spk/sbb_ocr_conf_eval/README.md

   --help  Show this message and exit.

 Commands:
-  plot         Plot confidence metrics from all CSV_FILES, output to... ppn2confs    Get the table of line and word confidences for PPN ppn2kitodo   Translate PPN into Kitodo ID ppn2pagexml  Get a list of PAGE-XML files for PPN
+  plot         Plot confidence metrics from all CSV_FILES, output to a single PLOT_FILE ppn2confs    Get the table of line and word confidences for PPN ppn2kitodo   Translate PPN into Kitodo ID ppn2pagexml  Get a list of PAGE-XML files for PPN